oliverfencott/material-tabs/README.md

 }
 ```

-It also accept a ```defaultSelectedTab``` prop which expects the index of the tab to be selected on initial render, which by default is of course ```0```.
-This is useful when persisting the currently selected tab across different routes.
+It also accepts a ```defaultSelectedTab``` prop, which should be the index of the tab to be selected on initial render, which by default is of course ```0```.
+This would be used to make sure the correct tab is selected when arriving from an external link.

-Because the ```TabGroup``` component only cares about how many children it has (as opposed to what the children actually are), it's very easy to use the ```Tab```s as links (with, for example, the very excellent and highly recommended [React-router](https://github.com/rackt/react-router)).
+Because the ```TabGroup``` component only cares about how many children it has (as opposed to what the children are), it's very easy to use the ```Tab```s nested inside links (such as when using the very excellent and highly recommended [React-router](https://github.com/rackt/react-router)).
 For example:

 ```js